 Modern Trolleybus Systems

-There are around 350 trolleybus systems still running world-wide.
+There are around 350 trolleybus systems world-wide.
 That's as many as there are street tramways!
 This fact astounds most people who have never seen a modern trolleybus system, and therefore think they are defunct.
-However, the majority of them are in the Eastern Bloc countries, so the chances of coming across one whilst on holiday is quite small.
+However, many of them are in the former Eastern Bloc countries, so the chances of coming across one whilst on holiday is quite small.

-However, a good many major cities around the world operate trolleybus systems, including Vancouver, San Francisco, Geneva, Lyon, Salzburg, Athens, Wellington and Moscow.
-In many of these places, the Trolleybus is the backbone of the public transport system.
+However, a good many major cities around the world operate trolleybus systems, including Vancouver, San Francisco, Geneva, Lyon, Salzburg, Athens, Beijing and St Petersburg.
+In many of these places, the trolleybus is the backbone of the public transport system.

 This page will become an entry point to various modern systems and other web sites showing modern systems.